 Challenge assumptions.
 Explore outcomes.
 Use evidence.

 While improving accurate, meaningful measurement can be challenging, the IRC is proving that it is both a practical and possible goal.
-To do this, we are rolling out the Outcomes and Evidence Framework—a set of tools for IRC staff to ensure our programs are outcomes based and driven by the best available evidence that proves what interventions do and do not work to achieve those outcomes.
+To do this, we are rolling out the Outcomes and Evidence Framework—a set of tools for IRC staff to ensure our programmes are outcomes based and driven by the best available evidence that proves what interventions do and do not work to achieve those outcomes.
 Beyond this commitment to improving how we operate, the IRC is also sharing this approach with other practitioners, donors, and any interested parties through the interactive Outcomes and Evidence Framework.
-We invite you to explore this new platform at oef.rescue.org, and welcome your comments, input and feedback at firstname.lastname@example.org.
+We welcome you to explore this new platform, which is live in beta version, at oef.rescue.org.
+We welcome your comments, input, and feedback on the beta version at [email protected].

 Innovation and influence